 Navigate back and forth through slideshows with keyboard arrows.
 You can also use the Autoplay function to sit back and watch (second icon from the top-right).
 Click anywhere outside the image to exit the slideshow.
 Press Esc or the same key as above to exit the browser’s Fullscreen mode.
 This is how I like to do my EVA’s.

 You can scroll down any page with your mouse’s wheel, or common gestures on trackpads and touch screens.
-I have done away with scrollbars which I consider to be an antiquated browser/design element, they break a page’s harmony, especially in full screen mode.
+In most browsers, I have done away with scrollbars which I consider to be an antiquated browser/design element, they break a page’s harmony, especially in full screen mode.

-Nobody use them anymore and if they did serve as a hint that more content was available up or down on a page, I think it is instinctive to look for it with the mouse wheel when needed.
+Nobody really uses scrollbars anymore and if they might once have served as a hint that more content was available up or down a page, I think it is now instinctive to seek further content with the mouse wheel when needed.
+Comments welcome!